dneuman/Projection/README.md

 ## Data
 Data will be downloaded from the source where possible.
 The `specs.yaml` file contains details of where each file is from, and how that file was imported.

+## Modules
+- **projection.py:** This is the main module.
+Most work will be here.
+- **datastore.py:** This module downloads, processes, and caches data used in other programs.
+The caching is most useful to speed up interactive sessions.
+It uses the `specs.yaml` file for information about each data source.
+- **tools.py:** Miscellaneous routines are kept here.
+Not all are used by `projection.py`